 The signs and symptoms of stress often manifest in our physical health.
 According to the American Institute of Stress (AIS), it's not uncommon to experience back pain, headaches, tremors, muscle spasms, stomach pain, insomnia, or difficulty concentrating as a result of stress.
 Studies also suggest higher levels of stress may lead to a shorter life span.

-According to the American Psychological Association, money remains the most common stressor for Americans regardless of the economy.
-With massive increases in the average rate of both credit card debt and student loans, it's perhaps no wonder worry about money tends to seep into virtually every aspect of our lives.
-Ultimately, the more concerned you are about money, the more likely you are to experience other poor health habits.
+According to recent research, money is a top stressor for Americans regardless of the economy.
+With credit card debt and student loans reaching record highs, it's no wonder financial worries tend to seep into virtually every aspect of our lives.

 While many factors can trigger stress, there’s at least one solution for alleviating the pressures of daily life: a vacation.